NFL WEEK 1

 The Round of 32 is done, 16 teams are gone, and we re-ran the simulation conditioned on the actual bracket — not the phantom one that keeps eliminated teams alive.
 France is still the field's favorite, but the market is paying a premium for the favorites to go deep, and the model's real value sits on Brazil.
 The full Round of 16 board, champion odds, injuries, and every model-vs-Kalshi gap from The 7 Oracles.

-World Cup 2026 Round of 16 — model versus Kalshi.
-France leads the champion board at 35% on the market but our re-run sim has the field's favorites overpriced to go deep, with Brazil the model's value side, from PredictionMarketsPicks.
+World Cup 2026 Round of 16, model versus Kalshi: France leads the champion board at 35% while the re-run sim makes Brazil the model's value side.

-World Cup 2026 Round of 16 — model versus Kalshi.
-France leads the champion board at 35% on the market but our re-run sim has the field's favorites overpriced to go deep, with Brazil the model's value side, from PredictionMarketsPicks.
+World Cup 2026 Round of 16, model versus Kalshi: France leads the champion board at 35% while the re-run sim makes Brazil the model's value side.

 BR